pingcap/docs/faq/manage-cluster-faq.md

 Currently, for the backup of a large volume of data, the preferred method is using [BR](/br/backup-and-restore-tool.md).
 Otherwise, the recommended tool is [Dumpling](/dumpling-overview.md).
 Although the official MySQL tool `mysqldump` is also supported in TiDB to back up and restore data, its performance is worse than [BR](/br/backup-and-restore-tool.md) and it needs much more time to back up and restore large volumes of data.

-For more FAQS about BR, see [BR FAQs](/br/backup-and-restore-faq.md).
+For more FAQs about BR, see [BR FAQs](/br/backup-and-restore-faq.md).